 - activation of gene transcription in the cell nucleus.

-Inflammation, stress hormones and nutritional deficiencies can play a role at every step along that journey and cause underactive thyroid.
+Inflammation, stress hormones and nutritional deficiencies can play a role at every step along that journey and cause an underactive thyroid.